 Through the Department of Medicine, Med-Peds residents interested in medical education and academics can participate in the Clinician Educator Track.
-This program is a grassroots effort started by residents and faculty members that allows interested trainees to develop their didactic skills and teaching portfolios.
+This program supports residents with mentorship, didactics, and added observed teaching experiences to develop their teaching abilities and clinician educator portfolios, as well as a mentored research project.
 Med-Peds residents are eligible to apply in their second year of residency.
 Once accepted into the track, residents are assigned a faculty mentor and will start developing a teaching portfolio that will include a capstone scholarly project in medical education.
 Participants complete observed teaching sessions in a variety of venues.

-- Current Med-Peds participants: Chelsea Boyd, PGY4; Cam Ulmer, PGY3; Madeleine Ward, PGY3
+- Current Med-Peds participants: Emily Kruse, PGY3; Rebecca Raymond-Kolker, PGY3; Cam Ulmer, PGY4; Madeleine Ward, PGY4

-Brown’s Women’s Health Track, based in the Department of Medicine, helps prepare residents who want to be future leaders in clinical and academic women’s health.
-As residents within the track, they are matched with a faculty mentor and provided resources to create a research project.
+Brown’s Women’s Health Track, based in the Department of Medicine, helps prepare residents who want to become future leaders in clinical and academic women’s health.
+Residents in the track are matched with a faculty mentor, present to a variety of groups on women’s health topics, and complete a research project.
 Med-Peds residents are eligible to apply in their first year of residency.
 Participating residents have specialized outpatient experiences in a women’s health clinical site starting early in residency.
 During the third year of the program, participating residents lead didactic sessions on a women’s health topic of their choice.